openfirmware/environment_canada/README.md

 ### Current Weather Conditions

-To retrieve the current weather conditions, use the `City#conditions#` method.
+To retrieve the current weather conditions, use the `City.conditions` method.
 This will download the current conditions from Environment Canada and return a Hash with the following keys:

 * aqhi (Air Quality Health Index)
 * conditions